 The procedures and theories of television production as it pertains to closed circuit and instructional use of television.
 The selection and utilization of program content and the method of presenting material through the television medium will be discussed and demonstrated.
 Not open to students with credit in Telecommunications and Film 320.
-(Formerly numbered Educational Technology and Librarianship 553 and Development, Administration and Technology 572.
-Computer Solutions to Instructional Problems (3) I, II One lecture and six hours of laboratory.
-Prerequisites: Educational Technology 471A-471B; admission to a credential program or a teaching credential or experience in teaching.
+(Formerly numbered Development, Administration and Technology 553.)
+572. Computer Solutions to Instructional Problems (3) I, II One lecture and six hours of laboratory.

+Prerequisites: Educational Technology 541; admission to a credential program or a teaching credential or experience in teaching.
 Using the computer, especially the microcomputer, as an instructional tool.
-(Formerly numbered Education 590 and Development, Administration and Technology 590.)
 596. Topics in Educational Technology (1-3) Selected problems in educational technology.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit of six units of 596 applicable to a bachelor's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
+(Formerly numbered Development, Administration and Technology 596.)

+GRADUATE COURSES

-(Formerly numbered Education 596; Educational Technology and Librarianship 596; and Development, Administration and Technology 596.)
-GRADUATE COURSES 644.
-Advanced Instructional Design (3) Two lectures and three hours of laboratory.
+644. Advanced Instructional Design (3)

+Two lectures and three hours of laboratory.